Moazalazaly/Femme-wardobe/README.md

-Femme Wardrobe
+# Femme wardobe

-Femme Wardrobe is an e-commerce website specializing in women's wear and accessories, offering a stylish and user-friendly shopping experience.
+## Femme Wardrobe is an e-commerce website specializing in women's wear and accessories, offering a stylish and user-friendly shopping experience.

 🚀 Features
 - Parallax Background Effect: Enhances the visual experience with a smooth scrolling effect.